| Newbies Guide | Technical Resources

 Dbf's (Portugal) 40mm ring lift

-This has recently appeared on Ebay being sold by sstyresandwheels09.
+These appeared on Ebay being sold by sstyresandwheels09.
 I know nothing about the vendor or the kit, but looks pretty good and seems reasonably priced.
 Rings are 25mm front and rear and ball-joint spacers are 10mm.
 Custom sizes may be available.

 Coils are an easy and usually legal way to lift a Niva.
 Coils can be either longer or stiffer (or both) to raise height.
 Some people do not like the stiffer suspension caused by stiffer coils, and stiffer coils are generally a disadvantage for articulation off-road.